kb2ma/cotel/doc/user-guide.md

 These functions are described in the sections below.
 The links above are to screenshots for reference.
 Finally, the *Internals* section identifies the files that comprise a Cotel installation and describes their purpose.

 ## Messaging and Security
-Cotel support CoAP messages sent over UDP transport.
+Cotel supports CoAP messages sent over UDP transport.
 A request may be secured with pre-shared key based DTLS.

 # New Request